cloudant-labs/slate/source/includes/api/_sharding.md

 For most databases, you do not need to adjust the default `Q` and `R` value.
 However, when you expect that your Cloudant database is going to be large, or if your application uses a per-user or per-device model with a large number of small databases, it is essential to evaluate the expected growth of your database and choose the right shard count from the beginning.
 Alternatively, if a database has grown much larger in size while in production than was initially predicted, you might want to take the following step.

 1. Create a new database with a more appropriate shard count.
-2. Migrate your data to that database using replication [INSERT LINK].
+2. Migrate your data to that database using replication [LINK].
 3. Delete the previous database.

 Unfortunately, there is no exact formula to determine what the optimal shard count is for a database in Cloudant.
 Due to the multiple variables in a production database, the *best* “shard count should be determined through experimentation.
 However, consider these recommendations when you select the shard count for larger databases.